Activate Rural Workshop: Building Vibrant Futures Through Creative Places

 Join the Department of Public Transformation (DoPT) for a virtual Activate Rural Workshop on Wednesday, May 6, from 12–1:30 PM CST, featuring rural artists and activators who are building economic opportunities and community connections around their creative places.

 This workshop explores the practical, day-to-day work of community engagement—what it takes to build visibility around their impact, create meaningful experiences, and grow a space that people feel safe in.
 Panelists will share insights on outreach, programming, partnerships, and building trust, along with the challenges and lessons that come with sustaining community participation over time.
-The panel will be moderated by Sarina Otaibi, Activate Rural Program Director at DoPT, with the following guest speakers:
+The panel will be moderated by Sarina Otaibi, Activate Rural Program Director at DoPT, with the following guest speaker:

 Julie Garreau is the Chief Executive Officer of the Cheyenne River Youth Project in North Eagle Butte, SD (pop.
 1,270).
 A citizen of the Cheyenne River Sioux Tribe, Julie has seen the project through its exhilarating development from a tiny, one-room youth center in a former Main Street bar to a comprehensive youth and family services organization that includes “The Main” youth center for children ages 4-12, the Ċokata Wiċoni (Center of Life) teen center for youth ages 13-18, the Waniyetu Wowapi (Winter Count) Institute and Art Park, the Winyan Toka Win (Leading Lady) Garden, and three social enterprises—the Keya (Turtle) Cafe & Coffee Shop, the Keya Gift Shop & E-Store, and the Leading Lady Farm Stand.